sveltejs/svelte/site/content/docs/03-template-syntax.md

 ---

 *`$$props`* references all props that are passed to a component, including ones that are not declared with `export`.
-It is not generally recommended, as it is difficult for Svelte to optimise.
+It is not generally recommended, as it is difficult for Svelte to optimize.
 But it can be useful in rare cases – for example, when you don't know at compile time what props might be passed to a component.

 ```sv
 <Widget {...$$props}/>